best-practice-and-impact/qa-of-code-guidance/book/generative_ai.md

 Author and journalist Cory Doctorow uses the idea of [centaurs and reverse-centaurs](https://www.theguardian.com/us-news/ng-interactive/2026/jan/18/tech-ai-bubble-burst-reverse-centaur) when discussing AI-assisted work.
 A centaur is a human that is assisted in their work by a machine.
 It's nice to be a centaur, as the machine takes some of the drudgery out of work by doing the menial time-consuming tasks at a fraction of the effort, allowing you to be more productive and creative.
 A reverse-centaur is a human that assists a machine in their work.
 It's much less nice to be a reverse-centaur, as you are stripped of agency in your work - the machine dictates what you do and when you do it.
 When we use AI tools at work, we want to be centaurs and we don't want to be reverse-centaurs.

 Let's look at the following example.
-Say I'm working on a data pipeline, and I need a function that flags outliers in my data.
-I'm going to use CoPilot as my LLM-powered chatbot assistant.
-I give it the following prompt:
+Say you're working on a data pipeline, and you need a function that flags outliers in your data.
+You could use CoPilot as an LLM-powered chatbot assistant, and give it the following prompt:

 ```{figure} ./_static/reverse-centaur-prompting.png
 ---